Akshay-Kumar-Arya/Identify_the_sentiments/README.md

 ### Classification Model building and evaluation
 Use preprocessed dataset to for training classification models.
 Use `f1 score` metric for evaluation as it is the official evaluation metric in contest.
 Models trained and their evaluation score is provided:
 * Logistic regression model using BERT vectors, evaluation score is `0.8715878799554232`
+* Logistic regression model using nnlm vectors, evaluation score is `0.85817439707144`
 * MLP model using BERT vectors, evaluation score is `0.8792921986900165`
 * GRU sequence model using BERT vectors, evaluation score is `0.8989105276853336`